ibm-cloud-docs/dl/pricing.md

 |----|----|----|----|
 | Per GB | $0.025 | $0.050 | $0.140 |

-Data transfer is for Egress only, and varies based on region.
+Data transfer is for egress only, and varies based on region.
 {:note}

 ## Pricing for routing charges